arthurprs/Cassandra-Elasticsearch-Sync/README.md

 * **cluster_shard**: distribute the writes from the same time portion to different parts of the cluster.
 Example: random(0, 4096)
 * **timestamp**: as the name suggests the change timestamp, used to efficiently select changes since last sync checkpoint

-Carefully selecting time_shard and cluster_shard ranges allows a good distribution of the load in the cluster.
+Carefully selecting time_shard and cluster_shard ranges allows a good distribution of the load in the cluster avoiding both hotspots and very wide rows.
 Writing with a short enough TTL avoids the need for deleting older changes.

 Concurrency in this case is achieved by splitting the cluster_shard range among the workers.